dhis2/developer-portal/docs/guides/translation-support.md

 ## Install required packages

-Install `d2-i18n` and `d2-app-scripts` using the following command:
+Install the `d2-i18n` and `d2-app-scripts` packages using the following command:

 ```shell
 yarn add @dhis2/d2-i18n @dhis2/cli-app-scripts
 ```

-## Translate a file
+## Add a language to your application

-Follow the steps below to translate a file:
+Follow the steps below to add a language to your application:

-1. Add the `import i18n from '@dhis2/d2-i18n'` statement at the beginning of your file:
+1. Add the `import i18n from '@dhis2/d2-i18n'` statement to your `App.js` file:

 ```jsx {43-60} title="src/App.js"
 import React from "react";